jhordyson/SQL/README.md

-# SQL Project
+# SQL

-This repository contains SQL projects and exercises
+This repository contains SQL exercises

 ### GOAL
 The goal of this repository is to show my experience using SQL